Sunday-Okey/Data_Wrangling_Project/README.md

 ### Project Motivation
 #### Context
-Your goal: wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
+Poject goal: To wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The Twitter archive is great, but it only contains very basic tweet information.
 Additional gathering, then assessing and cleaning is required for "Wow!"-worthy analyses and visualizations.

 ### The Data
-In this project, you will work on the following three datasets.
+In this project, I will work on the following three datasets.

 #### Enhanced Twitter Archive

 The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
 One column the archive does contain though: each tweet's text, which I used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
 Of the 5000+ tweets, I have filtered for tweets with ratings only (there are 2356).
 ![](https://video.udacity-data.com/topher/2017/October/59dd4791_screenshot-2017-10-10-18.19.36/screenshot-2017-10-10-18.19.36.png)

-I extracted this data programmatically, but I didn't do a very good job.
+The data was extracted programmatically, but they didn't do a very good job.
 The ratings probably aren't all correct.
 Same goes for the dog names and probably dog stages (see below for more information on these) too.
-You'll need to assess and clean these columns if you want to use them for analysis and visualization.
+I'll need to assess and clean these columns if I want to use them for analysis and visualization.

 ![](https://video.udacity-data.com/topher/2017/October/59e04ceb_dogtionary-combined/dogtionary-combined.png)

 #### Additional Data via the Twitter API

 Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
 Fortunately, this additional data can be gathered by anyone from Twitter's API.
 Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
-But you, because you have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
+But you, because I aleady have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
 And guess what?
-You're going to query Twitter's API to gather this valuable data.
+I am going to query Twitter's API to gather this valuable data.

 #### Image Predictions File